etherealxx/shuttle-madness/README.md

 ## Building the game
 - Download cmake from [here](https://cmake.org/download/) and install it.
 (Choose the Windows x64 Installer, recommended to install for all user).
+- **Note:** Apparently you need mingw64 from MSYS2 to build this game.
+I don't know why, but it wouldn't work when i tried to build it using the mingw32 from the `OpenGL Programming` folder.
+You can install MSYS2 from [here](https://github.com/msys2/msys2-installer/releases/download/2023-10-26/msys2-x86_64-20231026.exe)

 #### Python Method (assuming you installed one)
 - Run `cmakeautomate.py` inside the `tools` folder
 - Go to newly made `build` folder, the executable name is `ShuttleMadness.exe` (it needs the png and wav files to be on the same directory as it).
+There will also a zip file that contains everything you need to run the game.

 #### Manual Method
 - Inside the repo folder, create a new folder named `build`